 How to Choose the Right Sortation System for Your Application

 Deciding that you want to implement a new sortation system in your materials handling or order fulfillment operation (or upgrade an existing system) is a big decision, and one that can be a bit overwhelming.
-In addition to understanding the various pros and cons of different sorters and how your unique operation will impact the sorter that you choose, you also need to think about the particular application that your sorter needs to fulfill.
+In addition to understanding the various pros and cons of different sorters and how your unique operation will impact the sorter that you choose, you also need to think about the particular application that your sorter needs to fulfill and how it all aligns with your warehouse automation strategy.

 Free Guide: Choosing a Sortation System for Your DC